 - The Lamp Post from the Love's Amusement Hall was installed in front of the Hanna Basin Museum.

 2012 August 5:

-- The town of Hanna continued to experience a slow death.
+- The town of Hanna continued to experience a slow population death.
 Arch of Wyoming was the last coal mining company to produce coal in Hanna.
-The last shipment of coal from Hanna came from the Arch of Wyoming's Elk Mountain mine.
+The last shipment of coal from Hanna came from the Arch of Wyoming's Elk Mountain Mine.